sonemaro/gobench/README.md

 # Benchmarks

 For framework benchmark, [go-framework-benchmark](https://github.com/smallnest/go-web-framework-benchmark) were utilized.
-Unfortunately the above tool doesn't support `Irish` so that `Irish` will be missing in all charts.
+Unfortunately, this tool doesn't support `Irish` so that `Irish` will be missing in all charts.